anssip/dispatch/README.md

 ## TODO:

-* Wire URL and body with RequestContainer
+* Wire the body with RequestContainer
+*
 * Add Context (a container for templates)
 * Add Environment (a container for env variables)